jamespooley/shiny-resources/README.md

 Shiny is a great tool for the working data scientist that needs to quickly build an MVP data product, but also wants to build a long-lasting "productized" application.

-The following is a compendium of books, help documents, blog posts, etc. that I've found helpful when building Shiny apps.
+The following is a (perpetually WIP) compendium of books, help documents, blog posts, etc. that I've found helpful when building Shiny apps.

 As always, R Studio has a very helpful Shiny [cheat sheet](https://shiny.rstudio.com/articles/cheatsheet.html).